pewpewlive/hybroid-live/walker/README.md

 }
 ```

 `StructTypeVal` is a TypeVal specifically for structs.
-It's used in the `Global` struct as `StructTypes`.
+It's used in the [Namespace](https://github.com/pewpewlive/hybroid/blob/master/walker/README.md#namespace) struct as `StructTypes`.

 Some nodes such as field expressions are associated with a struct type.
 This struct type is pretty much the `StructTypeVal`.
 When declaring a struct, you also declare its body, with all its methods and fields.
-You pretty much declare a `StructTypeVal`, which gets added into the `StructTypes` of the Global.
+You pretty much declare a `StructTypeVal`, which gets added into the `StructTypes` of the [Namespace](https://github.com/pewpewlive/hybroid/blob/master/walker/README.md#namespace).

 ```go
 type StructVal struct {